naftalix/Sign-Service/README.md

 * The Node.js storage server uploaded here as a separate GitHub repository named [StorageAPI]( https://github.com/naftalix/StorageAPI "sdfsdf")

+* Will be added a React UI app for managment files and signs.

 #### You can config your StorageAPI URI enviroment by "StorageServer" key under `appsettings.json` project file

 ### Example: